jfroelich/rss-reader/src/scrubby-notes.md

 * For isSingleColumnRow, check if row.cells supports for..of
 * For unwrapSingleColumnTable, check if table.rows supports for..of
 * For unwrapSingleColumnTable, only pad if adjacent to text

+* Ensure that the ping attribute of anchors is removed.
+Probably just do this explicitly even if it is redundant.